Deploy managed Ubuntu nodes on EKS¶

 aws eks update-kubeconfig --region us-east-1 --name My-Ubuntu-Cluster --profile eks

-Now you can monitor your cluster using kubectl as follows:
+Now you can monitor your cluster using kubectl:

 kubectl get nodes -o wide